xuchen66/sphinx-emdocs/source/serialEM-note-more-about-z-height.rst

    RestoreFocus
    EndFunction

-The real difference between this and previous version *Z_byV* is an additional line inserted after SetEucentricFocus:
+The real difference between this and previous version *Z_byV* is an additional line inserted after ``SetEucentricFocus``:

 .. code-block:: ruby